Do any—or all—of these sound like you at your agency?

 Conveniently, these problems often have the same solution—embrace my Values, Goals, and Resources (VGR) decision-making framework.

-I created the concept of VGRs in my work as a boutique-style consultant to agencies.
+I created the concept of VGRs in my work as a boutique-style advisor.
 That is, I customize advice to each client’s unique VGR—so my agency advice is what I would do if I were in your situation, with your Values, Goals, and Resources.

 By reducing “decision fatigue,” the VGR concept also applies directly to you and your work—as you manage your team, as you advise your agency’s clients, and as you make big (and not-so-big) decisions about your agency’s future.